 MEMO

-To: Craig Doerer, PMO Excecutive Officer, Enterprise Services Branch
+To: Craig Doerer, PMO Excecutive Officer

-CC: Rocky Kler, Project Manager, Enterprise Services Branch
+CC: Rocky Kler, Project Manager

-From: Bryan May, Project Coordinator, Enterprise Services Branch
+From: Bryan May, Project Coordinator

 Date: February 3, 2017

-Subject: Proposal to Implement Stress Reducing Scheme Among Workers in Given Departments
+Subject: Proposal to Implement Stress Reducing Scheme Among Departmental Workers

-The following contains a proposal that would help to reduce stress within the work environment without jeopardizing the activities involved.
-The work is organized with employees directly taking part in the process of reducing their stress each time they feel overwhelmed, whereas managers at various positions might discuss with their juniors where appropriate on measures that reduce their stress levels both at work and at home.
+The following proposal seeks to reduce stress within our work environment without jeopardizing the activities involved.
+The proposal is organized with employees directly taking part in the process of reducing their stress each time they feel overwhelmed, whereas managers at various positions might discuss with their juniors where appropriate on measures that reduce their stress levels both at work and at home.
+Hmmm.
+This final sentence isn’t clear to me.
+Provide a bit more information for your reader in this memo

+Memos are written between people who work for the same company so omit company name from memo fields

 Table of contents: